Cardiac Medicine Certification (CMC) Practice Exam

 Question: 1 / 50

-What is the possible complication associated with inferior wall MIs involving the right ventricle?
+What is the most common ECG finding associated with inferior wall myocardial infarctions?

 Next